donmik/buddypress-xprofile-custom-fields-type/readme.txt

 If you need more fields type, you are free to add them yourself or request me at miguel@donmik.com.
 I've moved this plugin to <a href="https://github.com/donmik/buddypress-xprofile-custom-fields-type">github</a>, you can contribute now.

 Tested with Buddypress 2.0!

+BE CAREFUL!
+Version 2.0 should work ONLY with Buddypress 2.0 at least.

 = Features =
 * Add Birthdate field.